Modulator-Assisted Zeno Control of Energy Transfer in Quantum Batteries: Minimal Modulator-Assisted Quantum Battery

-To enable energy exchange, we want to freeze the modulator in its initial state \( |\widetilde{1}\rangle \).
-This can be achieved using the quantum Zeno effect through repeated projective measurements.
-However, measurements are inherently stochastic, and the cumulative failure rate grows exponentially with time due to the non-unitary nature of repeated measurements.
-To overcome this limitation, we adopt the unitary control strategy from the super-Zeno method~\cite{dhar2006preserving,singh2014experimental}, in which Alice repeatedly applies the unitary operator \( P = |\0\rangle\langle \0| - |\1\rangle\langle \1| \) to the modulator, thereby suppressing its evolution away from \( |\widetilde{1}\rangle \).
+To activate energy transfer, we freeze the modulator in its initial state \( |0\rangle \) so as to induce a Zeno-like control.
+In principle, this could be achieved by repeated projective measurements.
+However, projective measurements produce stochastic outcomes, and the probability of maintaining the desired state decreases exponentially with the number of repetitions.
+Instead, we adopt a bang-bang control protocol \cite{dhar2006preserving,singh2014experimental}, implemented through repeated local unitary kicks \(\sigma_m^z\) applied to the modulator qubit \(m\).

-In the language of spin-echo techniques used in NMR systems, this operation effectively cancels out the evolution induced by non-\( ZZ \) interactions---in our case, the term \( \omega_0 \sigma_x^m \sigma_x^c \).
-As derived in~\cite{xie2025quantum}, freezing the modulator leads to an effective Hamiltonian for the charger given by